LokeshKhanal17/LokeshKhanal17/README.md

-Hi there, I am Lokendra Khanal from Nepal but currently living in Canada.
+Hi there, I am Lokendra Khanal from Nepal but currently living in Canada.I am currently in my Learning phase.

   TypeScript | React🌐

-Passionate about building robust and scalable web applications, I specialize in backend development using Java and React.
-With a keen eye for efficient code, I aim to create software solutions that not only work flawlessly but also meet high-performance standards.

 🔧 Skills: